 Black, David Alan

-David Alan Black holds a doctorate in theology from the University of Basel in Switzerland and has taught New Testament and Greek for over 30 years.
-He is also the editor of the popular website, Dave Black Online.
-He has published over 20 books, including The Myth of Adolescence, Interpreting the New Testament, It's Still Greek to Me, and Why Four Gospels?
-He and his wife live on a 123-acre working farm in southern Virginia and are self-supporting missionaries to Ethiopia, which they visit twice each year.
+Dr. David Alan Black has taught New Testament Greek for over 30 years.
+He holds a Doctor of Theology from the University of Basel and is currently professor of New Testament and Greek at Southeastern Baptist Theological Seminary, Wake Forest, NC.
+He has published over 20 books, including The Myth of Adolescence, Interpreting the New Testament, It's Still Greek to Me, and The Jesus Paradigm.
+He and his wife, Becky live on a 123-acre working farm in southern Virginia.

 Reviews and Discussion